Skip to main content

 • Editing the Default Job Template only affects jobs created after the change.
 Existing jobs keep their old scorecards.

 • A per-job scorecard edit only affects that one job.
-To push a change to every future job, update the Default Job Template instead.
+To push a change to all future jobs, update the Default Job Template instead.

 Related articles